vchapellu/valentinachapellu.com/content/posts/website-redesign/index.md

 5. I analyzed the users behaviour on the website using Google Analytics and I discovered that a huge amount of people landed on the website after searching “Alfadocs accedi” (“Alfadocs login”) on Google.
 6. The CTA "Prova Subito" (Try Now) is tricky for the users.
 They can't actually try immediately!
 They should give their contact data and wait for a call from a salesperson who activates the actual account.

-Together with the team we analysed the issues I raised and started to precisely define what we wanted to communicate, what was the desired action and give a more precise definition of the various modules we wanted to present in the 60 seconds main video and in the secondary part of the homepage.
-During the session I hand-sketched all the relevant changes we wanted to apport to the homepage.
+Together with the team we analysed the issues I raised and started to precisely **define what we wanted to communicate**, what was the **desired action** and give a more precise definition of the various modules we wanted to present in the 60 seconds main video and in the secondary part of the homepage.
+During the session **I hand-sketched all the relevant changes** we wanted to apport to the homepage.

 {{< figure src="/images/website-redesign/ideation-ad.JPG" >}}

 We decided to eliminate the video demo CTA and replace it with a brand new 60 seconds video of the product right next to the value proposition and main CTA.
 Scrolling down the homepage we wanted to show a brief description of the modules next to an eye-catching SVG presenting the module and a secondary CTA pointing to the relevant product page.
-I took on the task of writing and discussing with the CEO some proposals for a new value proposition and to prepare the copy and CTAs for the description of the modules.
+I took on the task of writing and discussing with the CEO some proposals for a **new value proposition** and to prepare the copy and CTAs for the description of the modules.
 We agreed on keeping only the global navigation bar for the web version and hamburger menu for the mobile version.
 We also shorten the menu: 5 items instead of 8 and to highlight the login button on top-right for customers.

 ## Prototype